 My presentation – Milica Vukadin: Formative Assessment Dos and Don’ts

-I will not write about my presentation in this post since this post is a reflection of other presentations, and this reflection is already long enough.
+I will not write about my presentation in this post since this post reflects other presentations, and this reflection is already long enough.
 I will write about my presentation in a separate post.
 For the time being, here is my presentation.
-There are a lot of clickable parts where you can explore and see examples of good practice when it comes to formative assessment activities. 👉 Also, take a look at this post which summarizes my formative assessment and Edmodo training.
+There are many clickable parts where you can explore and see examples of good practice when it comes to formative assessment activities. ?
+Also, take a look at this post which summarizes my formative assessment and Edmodo training.

 Ksenija Kos – Emotions – Our Inner Compas